defendtherepublic/CongressionalLetters/README.md

 Find your Representative: https://www.govtrack.us/congress/members/map.
 Write your own letters: https://chatgpt.com/g/g-6732a6a9da108190824b063d563b427b-congressional-letters.

-### Stop the GOP Oversight task force into government secrets
+### Stop the GOP Oversight task force into JFK Assassination
 2025-02-24
 ```
 I am writing to express my concern over the recent push for congressional investigations by Rep Anna Paulina Luna into long-settled historical events, such as the JFK assassination.
 While transparency in government is important, dedicating taxpayer-funded resources to revisiting decades-old cases diverts attention and funding from pressing current issues.